thecybersandeep/androidspect/README.md

 * Decoded `AndroidManifest.xml` with summary cards
 * Components list (activities, services, receivers, providers) with the exported badge in red, name filter, exported-only toggle, sort exported-first
 * Native libraries list per ABI with size and stripped-symbols flag, one-click `.so` download
-* CTA into apkauditor.com for the heavy-weight component exploit research

 Live runtime: